mtlynch/mtlynch.io/content/posts/budget-nas/index.md

 ## Performance benchmarks

-One of the surprises to me in writing this up is that I couldn't find any good benchmarking tools for measuring NAS performance.
+One of the surprises to me in writing this up was that I couldn't find any good benchmarking tools for measuring NAS performance.
 There are tools that run on the NAS itself to benchmark local disk I/O, but that doesn't reflect real-world usage.
 Most of my usage is over the network, so a local disk benchmark will completely miss bottlenecks in the networking stack.

 I just made up my own rudimentary benchmark.
 I [generated two sets of random file data](https://github.com/mtlynch/dummy_file_generator) and then used [robocopy](https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/robocopy) to measure read and write speeds between my main desktop and my NAS.
 This was by no means a rigorous test &mdash; I didn't do it on an isolated network, and I didn't shut down all other processes on my desktop while running the test.
-To put the results in perspective, I ran the same tests against my old Synology DS412+.
+I ran the same tests against my old Synology DS412+ as a comparison.

 The first file set was 20 GiB of 1 GiB files, and the other was 3 GiB of 1 MiB files.
 I took the average of three trials over both encrypted volumes and unencrypted volumes.